Ellaermeg/Eliah-Masters/README.md

 ```

 ## Results
-The results section highlights the key findings from the analysis, including the most predictive KO terms for each trophic level and the associated biological pathways.
+The results section highlights the key findings from the analysis, including the most predictive annotation terms for each trophic level and the associated biological pathways (In this example).

 ## Troubleshooting
 This section provides solutions to common issues encountered during the analysis, such as handling multioutput classifiers, resolving warnings, and improving model performance.